rolandbernard/ontologyutils/README.md

 # App example:  AppCondorRules#

-Running `AppCondorRules` with `resources/catsandnumbers.owl` as argument gives these result:
+Running `AppCondorRules` with `resources/catsandnumbers.owl` as argument gives this result:

 ```
 a(2, 3, a25, r1, a7).